unlockitio/concordia/GLOSSARY.md

 <sub>Source: CAP design (no external source).</sub>

 ### Policy
-A behavior body supplied to a hook; named ready-made ones live in `*.Policies`.
+A named behavior body supplied to a hook.

 <sub>Source: CAP design (no external source).</sub>